voxel51/fiftyone/docs/source/user_guide/using_aggregations.rst

     ``embedded.field.name`` syntax.

     In addition, you can aggregate the elements of array fields.
-Some array fields are automatically handled, but you can manually unwind an array using the ``embedded.array[].field`` syntax.
+Some array fields are automatically handled, but you can always manually unwind an array using the ``embedded.array[].field`` syntax.
 See
     :ref:`this section <aggregations-list-fields>` for more details.

 .. _aggregations-bounds: